Cheese is one of the hardest foods to give up, so I figured I would share my list of the Best Vegan Cheese Substitutes!

 Part 1: Homemade Vegan Cheese Recipes

-Pumpkin Cheese Sauce / Creamy Vegan Pumpkin Mac and Cheese
+Butternut Cheese Sauce / Crispy Baked Pumpkin Mac and Cheese

-This Creamy Vegan Pumpkin Mac and Cheese is one of my most popular recipes, so what are you waiting for??
-It tastes remarkably similar to cheese and has the creamiest, dreamiest texture!
-Here’s a sampling of some of the reviews for this recipe, which you can find here!
+This Crispy Baked Vegan Mac and Cheese and this Creamy Vegan Pumpkin Mac and Cheese are two of my most popular recipes, so what are you waiting for??
+The recipes are slightly different, but both taste remarkably similar to cheese and has the creamiest, dreamiest texture!
+Here’s a sampling of some of the reviews for these recipes.

 “So good.
 Highly recommend.
 Chose this recipe over others for the excellent reviews”.” -Nicole S.